What makes us see a character as good or evil? The character’s design probably has something to do with it.

 But while Scar and Ursula have virtually no redeeming qualities, Yokai is a much more complex character.
 And a striking part of Yokai’s costume is his white mask.
 Maybe there’s some conflict at play in his character design?

 Despite what we expected, white featured in as many villains as it did heroes.
 Sure, there were some undeniably good heroes whose designs were mostly like, like Duchess from The Aristocats and Pongo from One Hundred and One Dalmatians.
 The commonly attributed characteristics of “innocence” and goodness fit them.

 But what was more interesting was the villains who featured white most prominently in their designs.

 Take Bellwether from Zootopia, for example.
 We are led to believe she is a sweet, bumbling character, when in reality she is a wolf in sheep’s clothing.
 Or take AUTO from Wall-E who, despite being classified as a villain, doesn’t really possess any morality.

-How do brands use colors to convey their “character”?
+How do brands use color association to convey their “character”?

-Taking color characteristics into consideration, it’s interesting to look at which companies have chosen which colors for their branding.
+So let’s take a look at color psychology in marketing and branding.
+Taking color meanings into consideration, it’s interesting to look at which companies have chosen which colors for their branding.
 In many cases, the personality that the brand wants to convey definitely seems to play into the color they chose.

 Blue, for example, is often found in financial brand logos.
 That’s probably because these brands want to communicate values like trust and loyalty to their clients.